Location: France and Madagascar

 - A certificate of authenticity is included with this item.

-- This fossil requires special care - exposure to water and other chemicals, such as lotions or perfumes, will damage it over time.
-If you polish the jewellery, avoid polishing the fossil itself.
+- This fossil requires special care - exposure to water and other chemicals, such as shampoos or perfumes, will damage it over time.
+If you polish the jewellery, avoid polishing the stone itself.
 A silver-cleaning dip should never be used with this piece.